Retail Marketing Strategy: Ultimate Guide for 2025 and Beyond [+ Examples]

 Many retailers are so excited about the thought of a brand ambassador program that they recruit as many people as they can.
 In the end, they’re unable to give their early ambassadors the tools and attention they need to succeed.

-It’s better to move slowly and steady in the early stages.
-Focus on finding people who’re already talking about you and recruiting them to your cause.
+It’s better to move slow and steady in the early stages.
+Focus on finding people who’re already talking about you and recruit them to your cause.
 Use social listening tools like Mention or Brand24 to find them.

 How are you compensating ambassadors?

-That said, they’ll work closely with you to build awareness and drive revenue.
+With that being said, they’ll be working closely with you to build awareness and drive revenue.
 This will require time and energy on their part, so a simple thank you won’t cut it.

 Daniel Wellington runs a college brand ambassador program that rewards participants with merchandise, exclusive event invites, concert tickets, gift cards, and more.